HorizenOfficial/Sidechains-SDK/readme.md

 Our Sidechains-SDK is a framework that supports the creation of such sidechains and their custom business logic, with the [Horizen](https://www.horizen.global/) blockchain as the "mainchain".
 Detailed description of the concept, the protocol, and details about mainchain / sidechain interaction can be found on the [Zendoo Whitepaper](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf).

 **Beta Preview features**
-1. Multiple sidechain nodes network.
-2. Mainchain synchronization: Cross-Chain Transfer Protocol support for sidechain declaration, forward transfers, backward transfer requests and withdrawal certificates.
+1. Cross-Chain Transfer Protocol implementation to support Sidechain Declaration, Forward Transfers, Backward Transfer requests and Withdrawal Certificates;
-3. Withdrawal certificate with threshold signature zero-knowledge proof by using [zendoo-sc-cryptolib](https://github.com/ZencashOfficial/zendoo-sc-cryptolib)
-4. [Latus Proof-of-Stake consensus protocol](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf) for sidechains, based on [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf) consensus protocol - supporting forks both in Sidechain and Mainchain.
-5. Built-in coin transfer operations inside sidechain.
+2. Basic zk-SNARK threshold signature verification circuit to authenticate Withdrawal Certificates.
+For more details see [zendoo-sc-cryptolib](https://github.com/ZencashOfficial/zendoo-sc-cryptolib);
+3. Full implementation of the [Latus Proof-of-Stake consensus protocol](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf);
+4. Built-in transactions enabling coins transfers within the sidechain;
-6. HTTP API for basic node operations.
+5. HTTP API for basic node operations;
-7. Possibility to declare custom Transactions/Boxes/Secrets/etc.
-8. Possibility to extend/manage basic API.
+6. Extensible transactions and boxes allowing the introduction of custom logic and data within the sidechain;
+7. Extensible node API interface;
-9. Web interface and command line tool for interaction with the Node.
+8. Command line tool to interact with the sidechain node;
-10. Sidechain Bootstrapping Tool to configure sidechain network according to mainchain network.
+9. Sidechain Bootstrapping Tool to create and configure a new sidechain network.
-11. Automatic forging support (enabled via HTTP API).

 **Supported platforms**